Apostasy in Christianity: Philip Melanchthon (1497–1560)

-Thomas Helwys (1550–1616)
+Thomas Helwys (1575–1616)

-Thomas Helwys "was an English lawyer and theologian who holds an important place in American, Arminian, and Baptist history."
-In 1611 Helwys "outlined a declaration of faith that characterized the theology of the General Baptists."
-Point seven affirms his belief in apostasy:
+The English barrister and Baptist theologian Thomas Helwys "holds an important place in American, Arminian, and Baptist history."
+In 1611, the Amsterdam exiled church, under Helwys' leadership, outlined a confession of faith that characterized their theology and the beginning of the Baptist tradition."
+Article seven affirms belief in apostasy:

 Men may fall away from the grace of GOD (Hebrews 12:15) and from the truth, which they have received and acknowledged (Hebrews 10:26) after they have tasted of the heavenly gift, and were made partakers of the HOLY SPIRIT, and have tasted of the good word of GOD, and of the powers of the world to come (Hebrews 6:4, 5).
 And after they have escaped from the filthiness of the World, may be tangled again therein and overcome (2 Peter 2:20).
 A righteous man may forsake his righteousness and perish (Ezekiel 18:24, 26).
 Therefore, let no man presume to think that because he has, or once had grace, therefore he shall always have grace.
 But let all men have assurance, that if they continue to the end, they will be saved.
 Let no man then presume; but let all work out their salvation with fear and trembling.